liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 Compatibility* section above to understand what compatibility information is read from your plugins).

-For this example, our app consists of a hook and a portlet.
+As more a complicated example, let's consider an app that consists of a hook and a portlet.
 The portlet works across all Liferay releases, but the hook is built separately for CE and EE.
-Therefore, we will upload 3 plugins that make up our app.
+Therefore, you would upload 3 plugins that make up the app.
 Once the files are uploaded, a check mark appears next to each plugin, and the plugins are displayed based on the compatibility information.

 ![Figure 12.7: Your app has uploaded successfully.](../../images/marketplace-add-app-uploaded-files.png)